 Budget – Lub d Bangkok Siam is located within walking distance from Siam Station and Siam Square.
 I personally favor this area over the popular backpacker haven of Khao San Road as the train in the Siam area enables you to avoid Bangkok’s infamous traffic jams.
 Another convenient location for stays is the Phaya Thai area which offers convenient connections with Suvarnabhumi Airport.
 For a budget hotel, Hotel Tranz offers spacious and spotless rooms while being located just next to Phaya Thai Station.

-Midrange – Holiday Inn Express Sathorn is close enough to the BTS station.
-Its location just off Sathorn Road is ideal if you are in Bangkok over the weekend and wish to avoid the traffic jams.
-Another good midrange option in Sathorn is the T2 Residence Sathorn which is located in a quiet side street.
+Midrange – If unique looking hotels are your thing, check out Baan Tuk Din, a boutique hotel near the Democracy Monument.
+Distressed walls and cool furnishings make this a hotel like no other in Bangkok.
+The jazz bar by the lobby is also worth a look.
+In Sathorn area, the T2 Residence Sathorn is a good CBD option as it’s located in a quiet side street.
 If you prefer to stay near the Siam/Sukhumvit area, a relatively new option to consider is the Sindhorn Midtown Hotel located a short walk from Chit Lom Station.
 Rooms are modern and well-appointed.
 This hotel is also popular for its rooftop pool.

 Luxury – My personal pick is The Sukhothai Bangkok for a peek at fine Thai living.
 The rooms are decked with Thai handicrafts and antiques while the breakfast buffet here is among the best I’ve had in the city.
 Highly recommended if you are looking to splurge a bit.
 Alternatively, you can also check out the new The Standard Mahanakhon located in the same building as the Kingpower Mahanakhon Skywalk.
 Rooms are stylish with the usage of “cute” furnishings and are highly instagram-worthy.